-From mid-1997 onwards, the Assistance Group's activities were reoriented toward those parts of the mandate that could still be considered operative.
-In this, the AG was necessarily guided by the aforementioned Russian Statement of 13 March which specifically mentioned three priority areas: (a) monitoring of the human rights situation; (b) assistance in establishing democratic institutions and in ensuring the return of refugees and displaced persons; and (c) coordination of efforts in providing humanitarian aid.
+From mid-1997 onwards, the Assistance Group's further activities were re-oriented towards those parts of the mandate that could still be considered operative.
+In this, the AG was necessarily guided by the aforementioned Russian Statement of 13 March which specifically mentioned 3 priority areas:

+- monitoring of the human rights situation; - assistance in establishing democratic institutions and in ensuring the return of refugees and displaced persons; and - co-ordination of efforts in providing humanitarian aid.

-Clearly, the AG's mandate remained sufficiently broad and flexible, and obviously addresses continued, real and pressing needs, so as to make it unnecessary to invent new tasks in order to justify its continued existence.
+Clearly, the AG's mandate remained sufficiently broad and flexible, and obviously addressing still existing, real and pressing needs, so as to make it unnecessary to invent new tasks in order to justify the AG's continued existence.
 Indeed, the pulling-out of other international bodies, leaving the OSCE as the only remaining international organization with a representation in Chechnya, would seem to lend yet another important dimension to its continued presence.

 At the same time, developments in Chechnya during 1997-99 made it progressively more difficult in practical terms for the AG to perform its tasks.
-Increasingly, the modalities of the AG's work came to be defined by the security environment.
+Increasingly, the modalities of the

+AG's work came to be defined by the security environment.
 During 1998, the security situation in Chechnya was deteriorating to an extent which reduced significantly the possibilities of the AG to perform its tasks in a meaningful way, while at the same time observing acceptable standards of safety for its own personnel.